Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 This could result in underexposed images if the ISO isn’t high enough and/or the shutter isn’t slow enough.

 When to use AUTO ISO

-I use AUTO ISO most of the time now as I become more comfortable with higher ISO values.
+I use AUTO ISO most of the time now as I have become more comfortable with higher ISO values.